ntu-mmr-lab/dFoCC/README.md

 - Demo Mode
   - Run the whole algorithm only with the initial structure
-  - If `*_log_cycle.csv` exist, modify the initial structure by the parameters specified in it before running the algorithm
+  - If `*_log_cycle.csv` exist, it will modify the initial structure by the parameters specified in it before running the algorithm
   - `python iterate_dFoCC.py ./configuration.phil mode=demo`
 - Probe Mode
   - Create the first library of structures to see if the reaction coordinates are suitable